GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 Event-level reports are suited to the following use cases:

 - **Optimization**.
-Event-level reports help answer questions such as _"How can I improve my return on investment?"_.
-They can be used to optimize for ad placement, since reports can include a unique ad or click ID.
+Event-level reports help answer questions such as "How can I improve my return on investment?".
+They can be useful for optimizing ad placement, since reports can include a unique ad or click ID.
 This way, event-level reports can provide training data for machine learning models.
 - **Coarse reporting**.
 Event-level reports currently support 3 bits of conversion data: a conversion can be associated to one of eight categories.
 This doesn't give you access to more granular data such as a specific purchase value or conversion time.
 - **Fraud detection**.
 The data in some reports can be useful for ad fraud